 Description

-These super easy, soft garlic flatbreads are seriously delicious.
-They use just 5 ingredients I bet you already have and come together in no time.
-Lather them in garlic butter and you’ve got the perfect vessel for dips, to mop up curry or just to enjoy as garlic bread.
+These super easy, soft garlic flatbreads use just FIVE ingredients I bet you already have and come together in no time.
+Lather them in garlic butter and you’ve got the perfect vessel for dips, to mop up a curry or just to enjoy as garlic bread.

 Remember, if you’re looking for cup measurements just use the ‘Units’ section below and click on ‘US’.